matahina/transcripts-made-easy/README.md

 If transcription works, it will output a txt file with the same name as input file, in the same directory.

 `--online` allows connections to HuggingFace for downloading model if you never used it before.
-Only Whisper directly downloads from its own sources (not Faster-Whipser nor Whisper-Afr as they are from HuggingFace).
+Only Whisper directly downloads from its own sources (not Faster-Whisper nor Whisper-Afr as they are from HuggingFace).

 `--cpu` will let model run on CPU only.